- class trytond.transaction.Transaction¶

-This class represents a Tryton transaction that contains thread-local parameters of a database connection.
-The Transaction instances are context manager that will commit or rollback the database transaction.
+Represents a Tryton transaction that contains thread-local parameters of a database connection.
+The Transaction instances are context manager that commits or rollbacks the database transaction.
 In the event of an exception the transaction is rolled back, otherwise it is commited.

 The id of the user.